conversence/idealoom/doc/INSTALL.rst

     sudo apt-get install fabric git openssh-server
     sudo apt-get install nginx uwsgi uwsgi-plugin-python
-    sudo adduser assembl_user #assembl_user is the name of a user dedicated to this instance sudo usermod -G www-data assembl_user
+    sudo adduser idealoom_user #idealoom_user is the name of a user dedicated to this instance sudo usermod -G www-data idealoom_user

     # By default, postgres will not use passwords from postgres users who connect through the Unix socket domain (versus a network connection).
     # So if you want to make your database to be safer and ask for password anyway, edit your /etc/postgresql/9.1/main/pg_hba.conf file and replace